 Minnesota Congresswoman Ignites Debate On Israel And Anti-Semitism

-House Democrats are preparing another public rebuke Thursday of Minnesota Democratic Rep. Ilhan Omar after weeks of controversy surrounding alleged anti-Semitic remarks by the congresswoman.
+On Thursday, the House passed a resolution to condemn "anti-Semitism, Islamophobia, racism and other forms of bigotry" in an effort to tamp down the uproar over Minnesota Democratic Rep. Ilhan Omar's criticism of Israel.

-The House will vote Thursday on a resolution condemning anti-Semitism.
-A draft of the resolution obtained by The New York Times does not mention Omar by name but appears targeted at her recent remarks and their fallout.
+The controversy has split the Democratic party and clouded their agenda.
+The resolution does not mention Omar by name but appears targeted at her recent remarks and their fallout.

+This the second time the House voted on a resolution denouncing hate speech following controversial comments by Omar that lawmakers said played into anti-Semitic tropes, although she was not named in either measure.

 Here's some background on the events of the past several weeks leading up to this moment, plus reactions from some of Omar's constituents in Minnesota's 5th District.